FWDekker/mommy/README.md

 $ whereis mommy
 mommy: /usr/bin/mommy /usr/share/man/man1/mommy.1.gz
 ```
-the exact format may differ depending on your system, but in this case you can see that the program is installed in
+the exact output of `whereis` differs depending on your system, but in this case you can see that the program is
-`/usr/bin/mommy` and the manual page in `/usr/share/man/man1/mommy.1.gz`.
+installed in `/usr/bin/mommy` and the manual page in `/usr/share/man/man1/mommy.1.gz`.
 if `whereis mommy` doesn't work, mommy is not on your path, but you can still find her with `find / -name mommy`~

 anyway, after finding mommy, you can just symlink using the following commands: